cybardev/cutefetch/README.md

 PS: I don't know how to fork single scripts from larger repos.

 ### install
-Copy the fetch script to somewhere on your `$PATH`.
+Copy the fetch script to somewhere on your `$PATH` and make it executable by running `chmod a+x ./cutefetch` in the directory it is located.
 I use `$HOME/.local/bin/`

 ### How it looks: